Inside: 3 Simple Steps You Can Take to Let God Make the Difference in Your Life Right Now!

 When we change our understanding, we change our actions.

 Once I knew that I knew God was for me and He wasn’t going anywhere, I began to trust Him.
-We’ve built on that ever since.

-I’ve recorded the verses as “I statements.”
+The verses are recorded as “I statements.”